nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 <b> ### Does a host's response time affect its final review score?</b>
 <br>Here is an overview of the accomodation proportion with long response time catgorized as "a few days or more".
-This way we should have a quick understanding of how reactive are the hosts.
+<br>This way we should have a quick understanding of how reactive are the hosts.
 ```python
 total_host_responsive = listing["host_response_time"].count()
 long_response_time_host = listing[listing["host_response_time"] == "a few days or more"].count()
 long_response_host = (long_response_time_host/total_host_responsive).mean()*100
 ```
 The proportion of accommodations with a long responsive host is 4.3999999999999995 %.
-Overall hosts take less than a few days to answer to their clients.
+<br>Overall hosts take less than a few days to answer to their clients.

 <br> In order to assess the correlation between the host response time and the review scores value, we should transform the canonical values into quantitative ones, according to the description below: